kingsmanrip/paulaApp/README.md

 ## How to Use

 1. **Dashboard**: View squads and employees' work hours with assigned squad leaders
+2. **Week Navigation**: Navigate between weeks to view historical employee hours data
-2. **Squad Overview**: See employees grouped by squads with phone numbers
+3. **Squad Overview**: See employees grouped by squads with phone numbers
-3. **Squad Leader Management**: Assign or change squad leaders using the button next to each squad name
+4. **Squad Leader Management**: Assign or change squad leaders using the button next to each squad name
-4. **Employee Details**: Click on "Details" for any employee to see their complete work history
+5. **Employee Details**: Click on "Details" for any employee to see their complete work history
-5. **Add Employee**: Add new employees to the system
+6. **Add Employee**: Add new employees to the system
-6. **Add Record**: Manually add clock in/out records for employees
+7. **Add Record**: Manually add clock in/out records for employees
-7. **Bulk Import**: Paste formatted data to import multiple clock in/out records at once
+8. **Bulk Import**: Paste formatted data to import multiple clock in/out records at once
-8. **Reports**: Generate PDF reports of employee hours for specific date ranges
+9. **Reports**: Generate PDF reports of employee hours for specific date ranges
-9. **Analytics**: Access the analytics dashboard for visual performance metrics and insights
+10. **Analytics**: Access the analytics dashboard for visual performance metrics and insights

 ## Squad Organization